mes258/ssssnake/designDoc.md

 		* has linked list of body coordinates
 		* doesn't have world (?)

 tick world:
 	* go through array of snakes and check each snakes head against every other coordinate in all snakes
 		* if overlap, kill snake
 		* if head coordinate == apple coordinate, increase points, eat apple, etc
+			* change score
 			* add new apple and rand(x) and rand(y)
-	* Check for collisions with the wall?
+	* Check for collisions with the wall? tick snakes:
-	* gets scores from SHM, determine largest, display snake name tick snakes:
 	* move forward 1 space
-	* update score in shm
 	* return the direction to world (?)